Year Released: 2013

 “Courage is resistance to fear, mastery of fear, not absence of fear.”
 Mark Twain

 Pass the popcorn and strap yourself in for the ride.
-The first summer blockbuster has arrived early, and it’s no surprise that it’s the sneering critics rather than the plot that’s so predictable.
+It’s time to revisit this terrific 2013 thriller, and it’s no surprise that it was the sneering critics rather than the plot that was so predictable.

 Gerard Butler, playing exiled Secret Service Agent Mike Banning, returns from the Rom Com badlands to do what he does best – mowing down the bad guys with brutal determination.
 Tossing aside the Cary Grant suits which never really fit, he’s back to the comfortable Spartan battle gear we remember so well from his grand turn as Sparta's King Leonidas in 300.